tomatolog/manticore/docs/3_indexing/sql_data_sources_mysql,_postgresql.rst

 lock on the whole table and stall the concurrent queries (eg. INSERTs to MyISAM table), waste a lot of memory for result set, etc. To avoid this, Sphinx supports so-called *ranged queries*.
-With ranged queries, Sphinx f.html fetches min and max document IDs from the table, and then substitutes different ID intervals into main query text and runs the modified query to fetch another chunk of documents.
+With ranged queries, Sphinx first fetches min and max document IDs from the table, and then substitutes different ID intervals into main query text and runs the modified query to fetch another chunk of documents.
 Here's an example.